digiaonline/graphql-php/README.md

 ```

 The resolver function can return a value, a [promise](https://github.com/reactphp/promise) or an array of promises.
-This resolver function below illustrate how to use promise to solve **N+1** problem, the full example can be found in
+This resolver function below illustrates how to use promise to solve **N+1** problem, the full example can be found in
 this [test case](/tests/Functional/Execution/DeferredResolverTest.php).

 ```php